-To give you an idea of this grandiose imperial vestibule, you can exit the church through a side doorway and walk through the tall covered passageway onto the zigzagged ramp leads up toward Palatine Hill and to a lovely terrace for a stunning view of the Roman Forum below.
+To give you an idea of this grandiose imperial vestibule, visitors exited the church through a side doorway and walk through the tall covered passageway onto the zigzagged ramp leads up toward Palatine Hill and to a lovely terrace for a stunning view of the Roman Forum below.

 For 30 years between 1980 to 2012 Santa Maria Antiqua was closed to the public and only permitted limited access to scholars who applied for a special visit.

-For information on our Day Tours, Shore Excursions and Transfers, please visit our website at www.RomeCabs.com
+For information on our Day Tours, Shore Excursions and Transfers, please visit our RomeCabs website.

 We look forward to seeing you soon in Rome!